The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 How comfortable is the Peugeot 208

-You’ll also like the interior design, because it’s modern, innovative and effortlessly chic.
-The materials are generally of an impressively high quality, and there’s a really appealing mix of finishes and textures that makes the cabin feel classy and interesting in equal measure.
+We think drivers will apreciate the 208’s interior design, because it’s a breath of fresh air.
+The materials are mostly good quality and there’s a really appealing mix of finishes and textures that makes the cabin feel classy and interesting in equal measure.

-The driving position will be something of an acquired taste: instead of looking through your steering wheel to see your instruments like you do normally, your wheel is shrunken down and set lower so you can peer over it instead.
-Some will like the unconventional feel this gives, while some might struggle to get comfy.
-The dials themselves are pretty conventional on the entry-level Active car, but in the Allure and upwards, they’re replaced by digital 3D ones that have a range of different configurations, and not only do they look cool, but they also work pretty well.
-The touch-screen infotainment system isn’t the most intuitive or logical you’ll ever use, but it shouldn’t take you too long to get to grips with.
+However, the driving position can be something of an acquired taste: instead of looking through your steering wheel to see your instruments like you do normally, an extra-small steering wheel is fitted and you have to peer over it instead.
+Some will like the unconventional feel this gives, others might struggle to get comfy.
+The dials themselves are pretty conventional on the most affordable Active trim level, but for the Allure and upwards they’re replaced by digital 3D ones that have a range of different configurations.
+They look cool and they work pretty well, while the touch-screen infotainment system is large and easy to operate when driving.

 Features of the Peugeot 208

 The basic trim is called Active, and even this one comes with plenty of luxuries, some of which you might not expect in a base-level small car.
 That includes air-conditioning, automatic headlights, electric front windows, rear parking sensors and a touchscreen infotainment system with DAB, Bluetooth, sat-nav and Apple Carplay/Android Auto.